Tanbaly Tas Petroglyphs

 GO TO ALTYN-EMEL

-The petroglyphs of Tanbaly Tas in the Altyn-Emel National Park are rock paintings of the Bronze, Iron and Middle Ages.
+The Tanbaly Tas petroglyphs in Altyn-Emel National Park are rock art works from the Bronze, Iron, and Medieval Ages.

-Animals, anthropomorphic characters, scenes of hunting, everyday life, migrations, rituals, geometric symbols (solar symbols and others) are depicted on natural canvases - patinated rocks.
+This is part of one of the world's major centers of rock art, which stretches along the mountain belt and foothills from the Sayan and Altai Mountains to the Tien Shan and Pamir.
+Animals, anthropomorphic figures, scenes of hunting, everyday life, migrations, rituals, and geometric symbols (solar and others) are depicted on natural canvases - patinated rocks.

-Many petroglyphs are most likely associated with the Besshatyr burial mounds in the Ili river valley, since most of the drawings date from the Bronze Age to the Saka Era, although there are also more recent paintings dating from the Middle Ages.
+Many petroglyphs are most likely associated with the Besshatyr Mounds in the Ili River valley, since most of the drawings date from the Bronze Age to the Saka Era, although there are also more recent paintings dating from the Middle Ages.

-Petroglyphs - drawings of people and animals carved on stone - give an idea of the lifestyle of the nomadic tribes that inhabited the territory of Semirechye (Jetysu, Seven Rivers) in ancient times.
+Petroglyphs, the drawings of people and animals carved on stone, give an idea of the lifestyle of the nomadic tribes that inhabited the territory of the Jetysu Region in ancient times.

 Images of people and animals (deer, argali, ibex, wolves, snow leopards) reflect a closer connection between man and nature than at the present time.
 The ancient nomads revered the natural elements and animals living nearby, as their survival and well-being depended on it.